Metro (restaurant chain): Metro (2009–present)

-After the closure, Lyst Hr., reopened all former McDonald's branches in Iceland under the new brand, Metro, on 1 November 2009.
-The new operation used locally sourced ingredients which were much cheaper than imported ingredients, and retain 90 employees who previously worked in McDonald's prior to closure, while creating additional 15 job openings available to Icelanders.
-It also retains some of the original McDonald's menu items in Metro's food menu in additions to domestic products.
-However, its original McDonald's menu items used in Metro are translated to Icelandic language.
+On 1 November 2009, Lyst Hr. reopened all former McDonald's branches in Iceland under the brand Metro.
+The new operation used locally sourced ingredients which were much cheaper than imported ingredients, and retained 90 employees who previously worked in McDonald's prior to closure, while creating additional 15 job openings available to Icelanders.
+To this day, its menu retains some of the original McDonald's menu items in addition to domestic products.
+However, the original McDonald's menu items used in Metro are translated to Icelandic.

 In June 2010, Lyst Hr. sold Metro to another company, Lífs og heilsu ehf., before Lyst Hr. declared bankruptcy.
-While the sale of the subsidiary excluded the debts from previous parent company, the new parent company, Lífs og heilsu ehf., hoped that since the acquisition of Metro, the company will help settle Lyst Hr.'s debt in full.
-However, the rising debts of the new parent company, Lífs og heilsu ehf., caused the parent company itself to declare bankruptcy, Lífs og heilsu ehf. sold Metro to M-Veitingar ehf. in January 2013.
+While the sale of the subsidiary excluded the debts from previous parent company, the new parent company, Lífs og heilsu ehf., hoped that since the acquisition of Metro, the company could help settle Lyst Hr.'s debt in full.
+However, the rising debts of the new parent company, Lífs og heilsu ehf., caused the parent company itself to declare bankruptcy.
+Lífs og heilsu ehf. sold Metro to M-Veitingar ehf. in January 2013.

-In May 2015, due to strikes at Icelandic Veterinary Association, many Icelandic restaurants were affected by meat shortages which included Metro and KFC.
+In May 2015, due to strikes at the Icelandic Veterinary Association, many Icelandic restaurants were affected by meat shortages which included Metro and KFC.
 As a result, Metro temporarily replaced beef with pork in their hamburger.

+In 2019, one of the Metro restaurants in Reykjavík closed, leaving only 2 restaurants remaining.

 Products

 Metro predominantly sells hamburgers, French fries, grilled chicken, chicken nuggets, salads and wraps.
 The chain also has sides like mozzarella sticks, soft drinks, milkshakes, and fruit.

 Metro's flagship product, Heimsborgari, is a hamburger that is equivalent to the McDonald's Big Mac.

 Since 2011, the menu has been revamped to meet the needs of health-conscious customers, as well as the regular customers.
 The revamped menu includes a new salad range such as Caesar salad and haystack, and the introduction of naan as a choice for wraps.
 In addition, Metro shows customers the calories of all food items offered.

-Despite the company's commitment to use the locally supplied ingredients and materials such as vegetables and meats, some ingredients such as breads, cheese and naan are imported from overseas instead.
+Despite the company's commitment to use locally supplied ingredients and materials such as vegetables and meats, some ingredients such as breads, cheese and naan are imported from overseas instead.

 Restaurant

 As of 2019, the company operates two branches in Iceland, one in Skeifan and another one in Smáratorg.
-Similar to McDonald's, it offers drive-through service, indoor seating and playground.
+Similar to McDonald's, it offers drive-through service, indoor seating and a playground.